Normal Testosterone Levels In Men: The Definitive Guide

 The reference range does not break patients down by any factor other than gender.

-The reference ranges provided by labs and experimenters are not an accurate baseline to compare your own results with.
+This is why the reference ranges provided by labs and experimenters are not an accurate baseline to compare your own results with.

 A more accurate measure is to break down…